OpenNBS/NoteBlockWorld/web/posts/help/2_uploading_song.md

 3. Drag and drop your song file into the upload area, or click the upload area to select a file from your computer.

    > **Tip:**
    > You can only upload songs in the `.nbs` format.
-If you have a song in a different format (such as a MIDI file), you can convert it to `.nbs` using [Open Note Block Studio](https://opennbs.org/).
+If you have a song in a different format (such as a MIDI file), you can convert it to `.nbs` using [Note Block Studio](https://noteblock.studio/).

    > **Tip:**
    > The maximum file size for a song is **3 MB**, although you're unlikely to reach this limit with most songs!